Skjoldrun/Skjoldrun.github.io/docs/csharp/targetframework.md

 | net6.0; net48 | net6.0 | no, net48 cannot load the net6.0 library by default |
 | net48 / Framework 4.8 | net6.0; net48 | yes, but only with the net48 target |

-The [.NET Framework compatibility mode](https://learn.microsoft.com/en-us/dotnet/core/porting/#net-framework-compatibility-mode) gives access to .NET Framework 4.8 libraries on Windows only and only in special cases.
-The references library can only contain features that can be calls from .NET Core and newer.
+The [.NET Framework compatibility mode](https://learn.microsoft.com/en-us/dotnet/core/porting/#net-framework-compatibility-mode) gives access to .NET Framework 4.8 libraries on Windows only and then only in special cases.
+The references library can then just contain features that can be called from .NET Core and newer.

 ## .NET and .NET Framework parallel Project Files and Solutions